 To Learn more about requirements for the IEP Goals and Objectives section of IEPs, visit the IEP Goals and Objectives section of the Learning Abled Kids’ Free IEP Tutorial.

-It’s ESSENTIAL for you to KNOW whether your child is making good progress in reading, or your child may drift further behind classmates year-after-year until it’s virtually impossible to catch up.
+It’s ESSENTIAL for you to KNOW whether your child is making good progress in reading.
+Otherwise, your child may drift further behind classmates year-after-year until it’s virtually impossible to catch up.
 You absolutely MUST have a proven reading program with specific, measurable IEP goals for reading to insure your child actually learns to read proficiently.

 Examples of MEASURABLE IEP Goals for Reading Fluency:

-Given standard 5th grade curriculum for reading aloud, [Child’s name] will increase his fluency rate to 120 words per minute while maintaining 97% accuracy (fewer than 3 errors per 100 words) in all settings, and will retain the ability to give comprehension details regarding main idea, conclusion, inferences, characters, plot, and passage details.
+When reading standard 5th grade curriculum aloud, [Child’s name] will increase his fluency rate to 120 words per minute while maintaining 97% accuracy (fewer than 3 errors per 100 words) in all settings.
+[Child’s name] will retain the ability to give comprehension details regarding main idea, conclusion, inferences, characters, plot, and passage details.

-Given 20 unfamiliar words of 3 or more syllables, [Child’s name] will correctly read 19 out of 20 words on the first attempt and will demonstrate this ability in all settings.
+Given 20 unfamiliar words of 3 or more syllables, [Child’s name] will correctly read 19 out of 20 words on the first attempt, and [Child’s name] will demonstrate this ability in all settings.